microsoft/security-devops-action/README.md

 # guardian-github

-This action runs [Microsoft Guardian](https://aka.ms/msguardian) for security analysis by:
+This action runs the [Microsoft Guardian CLI](https://aka.ms/msguardian) for security analysis by:

 * Installing the Guardian CLI
 * Installing the latest Microsoft security policy